AdaCore/ada-spark-rfcs/considered/rfc-oop-super.rst

      type B is new C with private;
    end P;

+   type Root is tagged null record;
+   type Child is new Root with null record;

    generic
-      type T is new R with private;
+      type T is new Root with private;
    package G is
       -- T'Super is only known at instantiation time end G;

+   package I1 is new G (Root); -- T'Super is Root package I1 is new G (Child); -- T'Super is Child

 Reference-level explanation
 ===========================